- 1 Why Play at Full Tilt Poker?

 Software & Interface

-Full Tilt offers users a multi-lobby system, which allows you player to choose whatever setup suits you best.
+Full Tilt offers users a multi-lobby system, which allows players to choose whatever setup suits them best.
 There are three options: Standard View, Basic View and Mini View.
-These can be changed any time with the "lobby" option at the top of any of the three views.
+These can be changed any time with the “lobby” option at the top of any of the three views.

 There are also multiple views, classic round table style or racetrack view (a more oval poker table), either with or without avatars.
-There are many custom features, such as resizable tables, preferred seating, auto top up, and many other customizations you can make to enhance your playing experience.
+There are many custom features, such as resizable tables, preferred seating, auto top up, and many other options to customize to enhance your playing experience.